 If your tremors spread to your entire body or cause movements other than shaking, or if anxiety starts to interfere with your daily activities, it's a good idea to seek medical attention.
 Your health care provider can offer referrals to a counselor.

-Learning to relax may help you deal with the anxiety and trembling, but it is also important that you are comfortable with your partner.
+Learning to relax may help you deal with the anxiety and trembling, but it'ss also critical that you are comfortable with your partner.
 You could try talking to her about the trembling to make it less awkward for you if your hands or body starts to shake.
 Who knows?
 She might be feeling anxious too, even if she's not showing it.